Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 - KAYAK Chatbot: Kayak launched new AI features that let people ask a chatbot for travel tips and find flights with just a screenshot.

-Questions that came to my mind while I analyzed KAYAK's website?
+Questions that came to my mind while analyzing KAYAK's website.
 - Do customers use all the filters?
 Does the data analytics team investigate which filters are being used?
-- How does KAYAK go about dealing users with ad blockers?
+- How does KAYAK handle users with ad blockers?
-- Are these ads served by KAYAk or is it a retargeting by Google using KAYAK as a website.
+- Are these ads served by KAYAK, or are they retargeted by Google using KAYAK as the website?

 ## 2.Skyscanner